deejaypapi/rx3-toolkit/README.md

 The app is not code-signed yet, which means your computer suspects it could be malicious.

-**macOS** вЂ” clear the quarantine flag your browser put on the download.
+**macOS** — clear the quarantine flag your browser put on the download.
 Open the Terminal application (in the Utilities folder), type `xattr -rc` followed by a space, then drag the app into the window to fill in the path:

 ```sh
 xattr -rc "/Applications/XDJ-RX3 Toolkit.app"